BY DAVID THORPE

 This is an NBA story.
 This league has long revered size and speed, in that order, but as we wrote a few weeks ago (talking about Mike Conley, De’Aaron Fox, and Jalen Suggs), the future might flip the two.

-On Saturday, Stephen Curry and the Warriors will face this year’s almost-certain MVP, Nikola Jokic and the Nuggets.
+This evening, Stephen Curry and the Warriors will face this year’s almost-certain MVP, Nikola Jokic and the Nuggets.
 They will want to pay careful attention to what happened the last time Curry faced an MVP-candidate big man, which was Monday against Joel Embiid and the 76ers.

 Daryl Morey is the executive who famously bet against size, when his Rockets experimented with a roster that had no starting center, instead using nimble players at all five positions.
 Now he runs Embiid’s 76ers, who melted down in crunch time simply because they had a slow-footed big man in the game.